Social Support

 Let Every Woman Know is a volunteer-led nonprofit organization dedicated to preventing, facing, and ending gynecologic cancers.
 They provide creative statewide education, support, advocacy, and arts programs unique to Alaska’s diverse communities.

-For more information or to join the group, please download this flier and reach out to scfpowerofhope@southcentralfoundation.com or (907) 729-2689.
+For more information or to join the group, please visit their website or call (907) 729-2689.

 The Providence Cancer Center provides social support and resource navigation.
-They offer a support group for people with breast cancer to connect with others with similar experiences and to share support, understanding, and resources.
+They offer a free support group for people with breast cancer to connect with others with similar experiences and to share support, understanding, and resources.

 To learn more or to register for a meeting, please visit this website and search for the breast cancer support group, or reach out to (907) 212-4770.